Keep reading to know how to change out your EZ go golf cart wheels and tyres.

 Many carts have a specific point as recommended by the manufacturer.
 Check your owner’s manual if you are unsure of where to place the jack.

-As you raise the jack, make sure the top is secure on the frame.
-Once raised, place bricks, wood, or chocks behind the wheels.
+As you raise the jack, make sure the top is secure on the frame and when the cart comes off the ground, place bricks, wood, or chocks behind the wheels.